splynx/powerlynx-doc/system/status-page.md

 Enable this feature, select the sending frequency: one-time or every time a new voucher is activated, and edit the text.
 You can also use this text field to send personalized messages to your customers on your behalf.

-You can monitor sent SMS from `Logs/SMS Logs`.
+You can monitor the SMS sent from `Logs/SMS Logs`.

 ## Mikrotik: Redirect to the status page after logging in